-They exchanged pleasantries with Hiccup, while Toothless sauntered over to the other side of the table and began the playlet.
-First, he sniffed at Spitelout’s plate, and was cut off.
+They exchanged pleasantries with Hiccup, while Toothless sauntered over to the other side of the table.
+He sniffed at Spitelout’s plate, and was cut off.

 “Nay, you pushy dragon.
 I’m not sharing my mackerel; beg from Gobber if you’re that hungry.”